 Yes, you can hold positions over the weekend and major holidays, but make sure you review your margin balance to cover any negative move against your open positions.
 It's not uncommon for currencies to "gap" - trade at prices considerably away from previous levels - when they re-open for trading after a holiday or weekend.
 This may negatively impact your excess margin.
 We suggest you keep a cash "cushion" in your account of at least 2% against your open positions; to help protect against automatic liquidations of your positions to meet margin requirements.

 To close an open position, double-click the position within the Trade section of the platform.
 Within the Order ticket, click the Close button.
 You will receive a confirmation of your trade.

-Trust Capital TC maintains a risk desk.
+Trust Capital maintains a risk desk.
 The function of the Risk Desk is to ensure liquidity from our global liquidity providers and to provide assistance to clients who cannot access their platforms.
-Trust Capital TC does not intervene in client trades; all trades are executed in Trust Capital TC’s back office system.
-Trust Capital TC does not "trade against" its customers.
+Trust Capital does not intervene in client trades; all trades are executed in Trust Capital’s back office system.
+Trust Capital does not "trade against" its customers.

 Your funds are held in segregated accounts with special designation as "Clients Accounts" that are held with credit institutions.
 These segregated accounts are closely monitored by the Company on a daily basis.